telerik/winforms-docs/gridview/columns/data-formatting.md

 ![gridview-columns-data-formatting 001](images/gridview-columns-data-formatting001.png)

->note Note that the value of the NullValue property should be the same as its column data type.
+>tip Note that the value of the NullValue property should be the same as its column data type.
 >

 The __WrapText__ property wraps text if the text is wider than the column width.